cheer021/questionnaires/README.md

 a) Use state management library (Redux or Mobx)
 b) More unit tests
 c) Adding full accessibility support (Keyboard and Screenreader)
+d) Test with multiple platforms (Windows,iPad) and browsers.  // Originally developed on Mac
 ```

 User Interface: